Monday, April 1, 2013

 I think of German literary scholar Wolfgang Iser who proposed a new field of inquiry he calls “literary anthropology,” a field which starts, as he describes it, with the question of how “literature—in relation to history or society—reflects something special that neither philosophies of history nor sociological theories are able to capture.”

 People sometimes say that I write outside of my own culture or that I write through a borrowed culture.
-I can't imagine consciously doing any such a thing.
-If you understand the worldview of your characters and write from within that worldview you are not writing outside of anything and you are not borrowing -you are immersing yourself within.
+I can't imagine consciously doing any such thing.
+If you understand the worldview of your characters and write from within that worldview you are not writing outside of anything and you are not borrowing—you are immersing yourself within.
 Does your own individual perspective on life bleed through?
 Sure.
-But you are aware of this and you control it--not as a bad thing, but as a conscious thing.
+But you are aware of this and you control it—not as a bad thing, but as a conscious thing.

 People want to know what constitutes authentic writing from a cultural perspective.
 They want to know how to tell whether the books they are reading or writing are authentic to the cultures they represent.
 A good part of this comes from recognizing your own cultural bias.
 As Anne Lamodt writes: